Steven Fairweather

-Steven Kenneth Fairweather (born December 29, 1977) is a Canadian musician, radio show host and comic book writer.
+Steven Kenneth Fairweather (born 29 December 1977) is a Canadian musician, radio show host and comic book writer.
 He is the bassist of the Canadian punk rock band Gob and founder of the Internet radio station, Stranger Radio.

 Professional career

 1994–1998

 Fairweather joined the Gothic Rock band Waiting for God, along with member Michael Balch of the industrial metal band Ministry affiliation.

 1999–2010

 Fairweather joined Revelation Records' emo/post-hardcore band By a Thread, and appeared on demo versions of songs by sub pops' punk rock band the Black Halos.

 In June 2008, Fairweather joined the certified Gold album selling and Juno nominated Canadian punk rock band Gob.

 2011–2016

-In January 2011, Fairweather released his debut solo album you-and-yours.
+In January 2011, Fairweather released his debut solo album You and Yours.

-In April 2011, emo/post-hardcore band By a Thread released their long-awaited sophomore album on Revelation Records.
-The label is known for releases by bands such as Youth of Today, Sick of It All, Quicksand, and Gorilla Biscuits.
+In April 2011, Fairweather performed on the sophomore album by emo/post-hardcore band By a Thread, released on Revelation Records.

-In May 2013, on the science fiction Showcase television series Continuum, the main character triggers a hidden psychiatric protocol program called "Mr. Fairweather" played by Alessandro Juliani named after Fairweather.
+In May 2013, the science fiction television series Continuum featured a hidden psychiatric protocol program titled "Mr. Fairweather",portrayed by Alessandro Juliani named after Fairweather.

-On May 27, 2014, Gob announced that Apt.
-13 will be released on August 26 through New Damage Records.
+On 27 May 2014, Gob announced that their sixth studio album, Apt.
+13, would be released on 26 August through New Damage Records..

-In August 2014, Fairweather released his second solo album, Visitors.
-This time working with Gob bandmate, and Producer Thomas Thacker.
-Who also performed backup vocals on the track "Because in".
-As well as guest vocals by Pink Mountaintops, Bonnie 'Prince' Billy's Lie Down in the Light and the Cave Singers vocalist Ashley Webber.
-Known as Ashley Shadow in her solo career, who met when they both worked for organizations that meet the basic living requirements of the chronically poor, drug addicted and mentally ill in Vancouver's Downtown Eastside neighborhood, such as Insite, the first legal supervised drug injection site in North America.
+In August 2014, Fairweather released his second solo album, Visitors, produced in collaboration with Gob bandmate Thomas Thacker.The album featured guest vocals from Ashley Shadow.

-In June 2015, Fairweather appeared in a commercial for Lexus, Winning the CSC award in 2016.
+In 2015, Fairweather appeared in a Lexus commercial whose cinematography received a Canadian Society of Cinematographers Award in 2016.